a message from our president

 Join CNR Magazine today as a Content Partner

-As a CNR Content Partner, CNR Magazine promises to support you as you build, design and engineer projects not only in and around St. Louis, but also across the U.S. CNR is equipped and ready to deliver a dynamic digital experience paired with the top-notch, robust print coverage for which you’ve always known and respected the magazine.
+CNR is equipped and ready to deliver a dynamic digital experience paired with the top-notch, robust print coverage for which you’ve known and respected us for since 1969.